Ocean County Restraining Order Attorneys Defending Domestic Violence Charges

 Domestic violence is often referred to as a “quasi-criminal” matter in New Jersey, as these cases can involve both criminal and civil components.
 In a domestic violence case, the defendant can face a restraining order, as well as criminal charges for offenses such as simple assault, aggravated assault, terroristic threats, stalking, or harassment.
 Restraining orders and criminal convictions can each spell severe implications that interfere with your ability to freely interact with your children, live in your own home, and legally own guns.
 Additionally, a criminal conviction may result in penalties such as incarceration, fines, probation, community service, and other collateral consequences of a criminal record, including damage to your reputation and social stigma.

-Firm founder William A. Proetta, and his team of skilled Ocean County restraining order lawyers regularly handle a wide range of domestic violence issues.
+The Prevention of Domestic Violence Act and 2C:25-19 identify 19 different crimes that are considered “acts of domestic violence”.
+Any one of these can be used as the basis for filing or granting a restraining order.
+The skilled Ocean County restraining order lawyers at Proetta & Oliver regularly handle a wide range of domestic violence issues.
 If you are facing domestic violence criminal charges, a restraining order, or both, we can help.
 Our knowledge and experience is extensive in this area, as we have successfully resolved countless matters involving:

 - Simple assault

 - Final restraining orders (FRO)

 - Violations of restraining orders

 What To Expect in Your New Jersey Domestic Violence Case